-This site is also Where Athelfled and Ethelred where buried and also where they educated the first king of England Athelstan.
+This site is also where they buried Athelfled and Ethelred and also where they educated the first king of England Athelstan.
 However, the site’s historical importance is massive.

 St Oswald’s Anglo-Saxon Minster & Medieval Priory

-In the centuries that followed St Oswald’s grew rich as it had become a place of pilgrimage and was at the centre of a large parish.
+In the centuries that followed, St Oswald’s Priory grew rich as it had become a place of pilgrimage and was at the centre of a large parish.